Sorry! We do not currently have any goats for sale! Check back with us next spring!

 After three happy years with our little Pygmy herd of anywhere between 10 and 20 individuals - some quite special to us - and dozens of babies cuddled and sold, we found ourselves needing to reconfigure our farm facilities and with no good place to house happy goats.
 We sold our goats except one that our son, Peter, asked to keep as a pet... and then started all over again.

-Today we have an adorable assortment of goats that make up our latest and greatest goat herd consisting of one mature buck and doe, four up and coming doelings, and the sweetest wether ever.
+Today we have an adorable assortment of goats that make up our latest and greatest goat herd consisting of one mature buck, five beautiful does, three young doelings, one young buckling, and the sweetest wether ever.
+This time around our herd includes a few goats who most likely have some Nigerian Dwarf in their background rather than being pure African Pygmies.
+This gives us the chance at more color, more milk, and a potentially easier time kidding for our does while retaining the hardiness of the Pygmies.
 Peter is now our official goat-keeper and is in charge of all of their care and maintenance, including training them to be friendly and easy to handle.

 |